Graphic design for social media

 logo Canve i Adobe Expressa

-Most common mistakes in social media design (and how to avoid them)
+The most common mistakes in social media design (and how to avoid them)

-4. Ignoring the "Safe Zone": Text that gets cut off in an Instagram Story.
+4. Ignoring the "Safe Zone": Text that gets cut off in Instagram Story.
 Solution: Always check how the design looks on a phone before posting.

 FAQ – Frequently Asked Questions